Clerking team

 Notable Cases

-• Re I and M: Five-day finding of fact hearing for the extremely vulnerable mother involving parents, also as minors.
+• Re I and M: Multi Day finding of fact hearing for the extremely vulnerable mother involving parents, also as minors.
 Issues around statutory rape and serious sexual assaults.

-• Re W: Ongoing proceedings and up and coming final hearing representing the grandparents (led) involving issues of implacable hostility, parental alienation, and internal relocation.
+• Re W: Proceedings and final hearings representing the grandparents involving issues of implacable hostility, parental alienation, and internal relocation.

-• Re W and P: Five-day private children final hearing for the father where findings of serious parental alienation were made against the mother who was a senior health professional.
+• Re W and P: Five-day private children final hearing for the father where findings of serious alienating behaviours were made against the mother who was a senior health professional.
 Change of living arrangements [residence] made to the father.

 • Re M: One of the first specific issue order applications relating to the covid vaccination for a minor.
 Representing the r16.4 Guardian.
 Vaccination ordered.